rigers7/applied-statistics-projects/README.md

 ## Repository Structure

 - Each project folder contains the **Quarto source files (`.qmd`)**, datasets, and tasks.
-- The **rendered HTML reports** are in the `docs/` folder, which can be viewed interactively here https://rigers7.github.io/applied-statistics-projects/
+- The **rendered HTML reports** are in the `docs/` folder, which can be viewed interactively via Github Pages.

 ---